 Health Information Exchange Oversight

 The Minnesota Department of Health (MDH) is required by Minnesota law to establish an oversight process that will protect the public interest on matters pertaining to health information exchange.
-The Minnesota Commissioner of Health has been granted the authority to implement a program for the oversight of the exchange of health information in Minnesota in accordance with Minnesota Statutes §§ 62J.498 through 62J.4982, which became effective on July 1, 2010, and revised effective July 1, 2015.
+The Minnesota Commissioner of Health has been granted the authority to implement a program for the oversight of the exchange of health information in Minnesota in accordance with Minnesota Statutes §§ 62J.498 through 62J.4982, which was effective on July 1, 2010, and was revised effective July 1, 2021.

-The Health Information Exchange (HIE) Oversight Process is intended to ensure that organizations involved in HIE in Minnesota are adhering to Minnesota and nationally recognized standards and requirements that will allow Minnesota providers and hospitals to access pertinent patient health information to improve health outcomes while ensuring patients have the appropriate privacy and security protections in place.
-Under this law, an entity providing health information exchange services in Minnesota for clinical transactions must apply for a certificate of authority to conduct business in Minnesota as either a Health Information Organization (HIO) or a Health Data Intermediary (HDI).
+The health information exchange (HIE) oversight process is intended to ensure that health information organizations (HIOs) in Minnesota are adhering to Minnesota and nationally recognized standards and requirements.
+Under this law, HIOs providing health information exchange services in Minnesota for clinical transactions must apply for a certificate of authority to conduct business in Minnesota as a health information organization (HIO).

 Background Information on HIE Oversight